 Option 1 - Accept regular lists from teachers, and have a PTO / PTA volunteer search for items on Amazon and create wish lists for the teachers.
 This is a great volunteer opportunity for a parent who is comfortable with online shopping and wants a way to help from home.

 Option 2 - Give teachers instructions for creating a wish list using their own Amazon account and sharing that list with your group by email.
 A volunteer could then easily create affiliate links to each list.
 I've created an illustrated instruction flyer that you can share with teachers.
-(The option to download the flyer is at the bottom of this post).
+Click here to download the instruction flyer as a PDF.

 Here are the steps that a volunteer or teacher would follow to create an Amazon Wish List.
 Down below, I'll also show you how to share that list on your school website.